BioDynaMo/biodynamo/doc/dev_guide/docs/build.md

 ```

 !!! warning
-    At the moment there is no check if the local copy is in synch with
+    At the moment there is no check if the local copy is in sync with
     remote.
 You have to ensure that yourself!